 The social element, Dunlop said, remains an essential aspect of fitness that often gets overlooked as teachers and students focus on the more physical elements.

-“I spent some time asking students about the unit and a lot of that pops out,” Dunlop said. “‘I get to ride with my friends’ [is a regular piece student feedback.]”
+“I spent some time asking students about the unit and a lot of that pops out,” Dunlop said. “‘I get to ride with my friends’ ”

 As the bike program’s curriculum progresses, students spend more time riding in groups.
 The regular outings allow students to ride at their own pace and work in groups to encourage more interaction, Pulling said the chance to take part in a lesson that takes them out of the` usual routine proved motivating for students who hadn’t previously engaged in class.